autonomobil/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-All images can be classified pretty well.
+All images can be classified correctly.

 Here are two examples for good classifications, on the first image the CNN is 100% sure and class is correct!
 This is an excellent result.
 For the other image the CNN is a bit unsure, but this is just a very small uncertainty.